spaceofkina/Tangled-fb/README.md

 - Sign in with JSONPlaceholder
   - User authentication system (Admin & Regular Users)
   - Post management with comments
-  - Interactive user profiles with Mapbox integration
+  - Interactive user profiles with Mapblibre integration
   - Data visualization for admin users
 - Post text and emojis (comments and image uploads coming soon)
-- Like and interact with posts
+- Like and interact with posts (applicable only to users-- signed in with google account)
-- View a real-time feed of updates
+- View a real-time feed of updates (applicable only to users-- signed in with google account)

 Key Technologies:
 - **Frontend**: